karatovv/ShanghaiMoon/README.md

-osu scoring system and gameplay in etterna (only supports judge4 for now)
+osu scoring system and gameplay in etterna

-judge 4 = od8

 do not use your old save file!

-score autoupload disabled
+you are not able to upload scores to etterna site from this client

-thx matveiqaa for osu scoring and linux fixes
+thx matveiqaa for osu stuff and linux fixes